The truth behind why fundraising groups succeed.

 With the right leader, school fundraiser success can happen.

 What kind of experience do you hope everyone will have with your fundraiser?
 Here are some questions to ponder:

 - Will your customers like the quality of the merchandise?

 - How motivated will your students be by the incentives?

 - How do you plan to keep your parents informed?

-These are just a few of the things that we hope will automatically happen but don’t always plan for in advance.
-A positive overall perception about your fundraiser will make all the difference, especially if you want people to participate in future sales.
+These are just a few things we hope will automatically happen but don't always plan for in advance.
+A positive overall perception of your fundraiser will make all the difference, especially if you want people to participate in future sales.